apath005/Packetized-Radio-Network-CSMA-CA-vs-ALOHA/README.md

 ![image](https://user-images.githubusercontent.com/77028776/128418600-b4775366-96c8-4174-96a3-99ee81bc59e9.png)

 6. After the simulation has completed, go to the Apps heading bar, search for and click on Simulink Coder which will open access to a C Code heading bar.
-7. Look for and click on the 'Build' command to build the Code Generation Report.
+7. Look for and click on the 'Build' command to build the Code Generation Report and choose which language to build in (C / C++).
 Allow the build to load, and click 'Open Report' to access the generated code for the simulation run.
-8. Alternatively, to edit the code, click 'Generic C Code' to open the code file editor and view and edit code.
+8. Alternatively, to edit the code, open the report and click on the file name 'Packetized_Radio_3Node.cpp' to open the code editor.

 ![image](https://user-images.githubusercontent.com/77028776/128271246-b8b298a8-1e5d-41b2-8172-3f858c541d58.png)